tsantalis/RefactoringMiner/documentation/mcp.md

 | `refactoringminer_analyze_pull_request` | `cloneUrl`, `pullRequestId` | `timeoutSeconds`, `maxRefactorings` |
 | `refactoringminer_analyze_directories` | `beforePath`, `afterPath` | `maxRefactorings` |

 Local paths must be absolute.
 File-content maps use repository-relative paths as keys and file contents as values.
 Explicit file-content tools default to `maxFiles=100` and `maxBytesPerFile=200000` to keep MCP calls bounded.
+Analysis tools default to `maxRefactorings=20`; set a higher value when the agent needs more returned evidence, or `0` when only counts and warnings are needed.

 ## Intent Validation Tools